gomeslucasm/Acoular-Codes/README.md

 # Acoular-Codes
-Scripts to simulate moving sources and process beamforming array data using Acoular python toolbox
+Scripts to simulate moving sources and process beamforming array data using Acoular 🐍Python toolbox.

-For more informations about Acoular toobox: http://acoular.org/
+For more informations see Acoular toobox: http://acoular.org/